SSI staff celebrating Wear It Purple Day

 I truly believe that when circumstances, such as border closures, are out of control, it is vital we focus on supporting refugees living in Australia’s positive sense of welcome and trust in neighbours and neighbourhoods.

-The infrastructure supports provided by grass-roots programs such as Welcome2Sydney and SSI’s Volunteering enable people like Shazia to put the wheels in motion for a more socially inclusive and cohesive Australia.
+The infrastructure support provided by grass-roots programs such as Welcome2Sydney and SSI’s Volunteering enables people like Shazia to put the wheels in motion for a more socially inclusive and cohesive Australia.

 Serina Saka (L) captured with her family.